edwardwalton2001/CAT_RISK_PROJECT/README.md

             THEN 1
             ELSE 0
         END
-        ) AS severe_location_count -- Using SUM to add up each severe location assigning 'severe' = 1.
-Adds up each 1 for every region to see which                                        has the most severe locations.
+        ) AS severe_location_count -- Counts the number of locations within Severe hazard zones for each region

     FROM Exposure

-    LEFT JOIN hazard ON exposure.hazard_zone_id = hazard.hazard_zone_id
+    LEFT JOIN hazard ON exposure.hazard_zone_id = hazard.hazard_zone_id -- Joining exposure table on hazard by hazard_zone_id in order to access                                                                                hazard_band.
     GROUP BY exposure.region
 )
 SELECT *